The Girl Scout Leadership Experience

 Leadership journeys are the core of Girl Scouting because they lead girls to discover what they care about and challenge them to take action in their communities.
 Girls can explore a variety of interests along a journey, everything from the arts and travel to the outdoors and STEM.

-A Girl Scout journey represents a fun and challenging way that girls can experience Girl Scouting over a series of sessions (usually six to eight, but with the potential to last far longer).
+A Girl Scout journey represents a fun and challenging way that girls can experience Girl Scouting over a series of sessions (usually six to eight, but with the potential to last far longer(design by ryheem )).

 Journey books take girls at every grade level through a series of Discover, Connect, and Take Action experiences, with emphasis on inviting girls to Take Action on issues they care about.
 These books also contain stories; inspirational ideas; information about Girl Scout history, traditions and values; facts and games; and provide space for girls to collect their own ideas and memories.